xlwings/xlwings-server/README.md

 - Tight security: uses the HTTP response headers recommended by OWASP including the most restrictive CSP header
 - Supports streaming functions out-of-the-box
 - Cache busting for static files is automatically done when using the Docker image
-- The manifest is a template that uses the correct URLs and Ids to prevent name clashing with different environments: it is shown under `/manifest`
+- The manifest is a template that uses the correct URLs and IDs to prevent name clashing with different environments: it is shown under `/manifest`
 - Development can be done on GitHub Codespaces, saving you from installing Python or mkcert locally
 - xlwings is free for non-commercial use.
 Commercial users can request access to a private repo from where they can fork it privately to be able to easily pull in updates.